Field electron emission: Early history of field electron emission

-Field electron emission has a long, complicated and messy history.
-This section covers the early history, up to the derivation of the original Fowler–Nordheim-type equation in 1928.

 In retrospect, it seems likely that the electrical discharges reported by J.H.
 Winkler in 1744 were started by CFE from his wire electrode.
 However, meaningful investigations had to wait until after J.J.
 Thomson's identification of the electron in 1897, and until after it was understood – from thermal emission and photo-emission work – that electrons could be emitted from inside metals (rather than from surface-adsorbed gas molecules), and that – in the absence of applied fields – electrons escaping from metals had to overcome a work function barrier.

 It was suspected at least as early as 1913 that field-induced emission was a separate physical effect.
 However, only after vacuum and specimen cleaning techniques had significantly improved, did this become well established.
 Lilienfeld (who was primarily interested in electron sources for medical X-ray applications) published in 1922 the first clear account in English of the experimental phenomenology of the effect he had called "autoelectronic emission".
 He had worked on this topic, in Leipzig, since about 1910.
-Kleint describes this and other early work.

 After 1922, experimental interest increased, particularly in the groups led by Millikan at the California Institute of Technology (Caltech) in Pasadena, California, and by Gossling at the General Electric Company in London.
 Attempts to understand autoelectronic emission included plotting experimental current–voltage (i–V) data in different ways, to look for a straight-line relationship.
-Current increased with voltage more rapidly than linearly, but plots of type log(i) vs. V were not straight.
+Current increased superlinearly with voltage, but plots of type log(i) vs. V were not straight.
 Walter H. Schottky suggested in 1923 that the effect might be due to thermally induced emission over a field-reduced barrier.
 If so, then plots of log(i) vs. √V should be straight, but they were not.
 Nor is Schottky's explanation compatible with the experimental observation of only very weak temperature dependence in CFE – a point initially overlooked.